 - 1. Read your @myhunter email every day!
 This is how I will communicate with you when we are not in lab together. - 2.
-If you email me after 5 PM on Thursday evening before we meet on Friday evening, I may not be able to help you before class meets the next day. - 3.
-Send your email to me from your @myhunter email address. - 4.
+If you email me after 5 PM on Monday evening before we meet on Tuesday morning, I may not be able to help you before class meets at 11:10 AM the next morning. - 3.
+Send your email to me from your @myhunter email address.
+I will not respond to personal email addresses, e.g., Yahoo, Google, msn, etc. - 4.
 All email messages to me must include PGEOG 13000 in the subject line. - 5.
 Sign your name as it appears in CUNYfirst.
 Always. - 6.
 Please do not communicate with me via Blackboard. - 7.
 Please do not email me if you cannot attend class or if you will be late.
+While I don't take formal attendance, I almost always know who is in class and who isn't.
 Absence or tardiness is not a legitimate excuse for failure to turn in lab work on the due date listed in this syllabus.
-If, for a valid reason you cannot attend class (including COVID, mandatory quarantine, alien abduction, etc. (all of which will required official documentation), you can scan (or photograph it on your cell phone) your completed lab assignment and email it to me at Khibbert@hunter.cuny.edu as a pdf by MIDNIGHT on the Monday that it is due.
-If it arrives after 12 Midnight on the due date, I will consider it late. - 8.
+If, for a valid reason you cannot attend class (including COVID, mandatory quarantine, alien abduction, etc. (all of which will required official documentation), you can scan (or photograph it on your cell phone) your completed lab assignment and email it to me at dreimer@hunter.cuny.edu as a pdf before 2:10 PM on the Friday that it is due.
+If it arrives after 11:10 AM on the due date, I will consider it late. - 8.
 If you are having a problem with a lab, be as descriptive as possible with your question(s), tell me your thought processes, and include any relevant diagrams as needed as pdfs. - 9.
 Please attempt to solve your own problem(s) before emailing me.
 "I don't understand the lab exercise" is not acceptable because it indicates to me that you haven't read the corresponding chapter in the textbook or the information in the lab or you failed to attendant the lab. - 10.
-If your question(s) is answered in this syllabus, I most likely will not respond to your email. - 11.
-I am not accepting labs emailed to me unless I approve via conversation beforehand, you are required to be in class and hand in your labs at the end of the class, otherwise, it is considered late and gets a zero (0) grade.
+If your question(s) is answered in this syllabus, I most likely will not respond to your email.